twolivesleft/Codea4-Docs/_sources/api/image.rst.txt

 image
 =====

-Represents an image, used by codea for drawing to the screen and texturing meshes
+Used by codea for drawing to the screen and texturing meshes

 .. code-block:: lua
-   :linenos:
    :caption: Loading and drawing an image

    function setup()